clojurewerkz/buffy/README.md

 (bytes-type 25)
 ```

-### Complex Types
+### Complex (Composite) Types

-  * `composite-type` - composite type, may combine any of the forementioned types
+Composite types combine multiple primitive types.

-`CompositeType` is kind of a sub-buffer.
-In a byte representation, we do not add any paddings or
+`composite-type` produces a slice of a buffer.
+In the byte representation, no
-offsets, just writing all parts sequentially.
-It's mostly created for your convenience:
+paddings or offsets are added.
+All parts are written to the buffer
+sequentially:

-Here's what composite type consisting of `int` and 10 characters long `string` would look like:
+Here's what composite type consisting of `int` and 10 characters long
+`string` would look like:

 ```clj
 (composite-type (int32-type) (string-type 10))
 ```

-  * `repeated-type` - repeats any type given amount of times
+`repeated-type` repeats a type one or more times.
+Repeated types is

-`RepeatedType` is used when you need to have many fields of same size:
+used when you need to have many fields of same size:

 ```clj
 (repeated-type (string-type 10) 5)
 ```

-Will make a type consisting of 5 `strings` of length 10.
+will produce a type consisting of 5 `strings` of length 10.

-You can also do tricks like `repeated-composite-type`:
+It's possible to combine `repeated-type` and `composite-type`:

 ```clj
 (repeated-type (composite-type (int32-type) (string-type 10)) 5)
 ```

-Which will construct a type consisting of `int`/`string` chunks repeated 5 times.
+Which will construct a type consisting of `int`/`string` chunks
+repeated 5 times.

-  * `enum-type` - is a mapping between some human-readable values and their internal binary representation.
+ `enum-type` produces a mapping between human-readable values and

-Consider some Binary Protocol, where `STARTUP` verb, that makes server aware of the message type, startup,
+ their internal binary representation.

+Consider a binary protocol where the `STARTUP` verb is encoded as a
-represents a long value of `0x01` and `QUERY` verb, that makes server aware, that message contains a query,
+long value of `0x01` and the `QUERY` verb is encoded as `0x07`:
-is `0x07`.

-This is a common pattern in Binary Protocols, but it's hard to keep all the constants in mind, therefore
-it's easier to keep their human-readable representations.
-For that, you can use `enum-type`:

 ```clj
 (enum-type (long-type) {:STARTUP 0x02 :QUERY 0x07})
 ```

-Now, you can set your field using `:STARTUP` and `:QUERY` symbols:
+With this enum type, it is possible to set a field using `:STARTUP`
+and `:QUERY` keywords:

 ```clj
 (set-field buffer :payload-type :STARTUP)
 ```

-When reading the field (let's say, payload contained binary `0x07`, you'll get it's mapping (`:QUERY`) in
-return:
+When reading a field, its symbolic representation is returned:

 ```clj
 (get-field buffer :payload-type)